 For bad managers, you need to train them better at managing people.
 If a manager continues to have issues with their team after additional training, then it may be time for them to go.
 Promoting from within is always a good policy if you have a good management training program.
 Managers fail because they don’t know how to manage people.

 For bad policies, you need to get your whole organization involved.
 Have the employees give input, fix, or draft new policies.
 This will create buy-in for the policies.
-In general, less is more when it comes to most employee or HR-related policies.
+In general, less is more when it comes to many employee or HR-related policies.

 For more information read our article “What is a Good Work Environment?”